 Various Tasks of PR-Tools

-There are various procedures that may be used for symbolizing the data files, transforming the data files into data sets operations and conversion of their basic representations such as their dimension and type, dimension reduction, evaluation, and their classification methods.
+Various procedures may be used to symbolise the data files, transforming the data files into data sets operations and converting their basic representations such as their dimension and type, dimension reduction, evaluation, and classification methods.

 The Various Tasks of PR-Tools Are Enumerated Below: